FAQs

 The Doppler effect caused by motion only becomes relevant for very high speeds and in practical cases does not affect the performance of the ECHO ONE® .
 The recommended maximum AGV speed is about 5.7 km/h (1.6 m/s).
 At relative speeds higher than 15 km/h (4.2 m/s) the data becomes unreliable and at higher speeds, the sound of wind may cause significant noise in the point cloud.

-Yes, you can communicate directly with the sensor and receive the unfiltered point cloud.
 We recommend that you communicate with the TPU so that you can use the filters to get a higher-quality point cloud and to get information about zone violations.

 The ECHO ONE® sensors have a special operating mode called Medium Monitoring Mode (MMM), allowing them to detect and synchronise with one other, thus avoiding interferences.